Lokes2002/TweetSpare/README.md

 # TweetSpare – Social Media Platform

-**TweetSpare** is a full-stack social media platform inspired by Twitter.
-It allows users to post text, images, and videos, interact with other users through likes, dislikes, and comments, manage profiles, follow/unfollow other users, and communicate via chat and direct messages.
-The project demonstrates full-stack development capabilities, including frontend design, backend API development, database management, state management with Redux, and secure authentication with JWT.
+TweetSpare is a full-stack social media platform inspired by Twitter.
+It allows users to post text, images, and videos, interact via likes, dislikes, and comments, manage profiles, follow/unfollow users, and communicate through chat and direct messages.
+Hashtags make content searchable, and post views provide engagement insights.

+The frontend is built with React, using functional components, hooks, and Redux for real-time state management.
+The backend uses Spring Boot with RESTful APIs to manage users, posts, comments, likes, messages, and profiles, secured with JWT authentication.
+The database is implemented with MySQL and JPA/Hibernate for efficient data management.

 ---